6dn9/PiTouch/README.md

 # PiTouch
-This is an experimental repo for creating a basic SDL
+This is an experimental repo for creating a basic SDL2 based Pi "app"